Dubai Work Visa 2026: Requirements, Cost, Process & Renewal

 Employers in Dubai are legally required to provide health insurance coverage to their employees.
 The health insurance card should ideally be provided before or at the time of visa stamping.

-Dubai Work Visa Cost
+Dubai Work Visa — Component Cost Breakdown (AED, 2026)

 Factors That Affect the Total Cost: